 Day 4 – A tale of Sumo wrestlers, Geishas and Samurais

 Start the day with a sumo tournament or a sumo practice at one of the stables.
 As these events are rarely accessible to foreigners without a Japanese speaking guide you will have to join one of the tours.
 If it is tournament season (3 months of the year in Tokyo) then you can buy tickets to attend one of them.
-More information can be found here.
-Grab lunch somewhere around the stable.
+The tour I suggest includes a traditional lunch so you will be sorted.

 After you return back to being yourself a shower will be needed to get the paint off your hair and back properly to go back and take a shower.
 Your Tokyo itinerary is about to hit some of the most popular parts of the city.